Android Wireless Debugging

 Pairing

-On your Android device.
-Go to Settings > Developer Options.
-Scroll down and tap on Wireless Debugging section.
+On your Android device, go to Settings > Developer Options.
+Scroll down and tap on the Wireless Debugging section.

 Setting Wireless Debugging